 He studied violin and viola with Jean Ten Have and Sigmund Effron and chamber music with Josef Gingold and William Primrose.
 He received Bachelor and Master Degrees from the Cincinnati College of Music and a PhD in music theory from Indiana University.
 He has taught courses in music appreciation, music theory and music history and has written over a dozen books on musical topics, most recently a two-volume study of Bach’s Cello Suites published by Indiana University Press.

 "Big Al" passed peacefully in his sleep in the early morning of August 15, 2016 after 87 years of being an inspiring teacher, indefatigable administrator, brilliant author, passionate musician, and loving and devoted husband, father, grandfather and great grandfather.
 He is sorely missed.

 Helga is Professor Emeritus at the Indiana University Jacobs School of Music where she taught private cello, cello literature, cello pedagogy and chamber music.
 In 2008 she was honored at Indiana University with the President's Award for Distinguished Teaching.
-Presently retired, she is an adjunct member of the music faculties of the University of South Florida and the University of Tampa and maintains a busy schedule of private teaching, master classes, solo recitals, and chamber music recitals.
+Presently retired, she is affiliated with the music faculties of the University of South Florida and the University of Tampa and maintains a busy schedule of private teaching, master classes, solo recitals, and chamber music recitals.